-There is no cap on the number of STCs that can be created.
+Whilst there is a limit on the number of STCs created for each eligible installation, there is no cap on the total number of STCs that can be created within the scheme.
 STC creation is based on an estimate of the amount of electricity that will be generated or displaced by the renewable energy sources over their economic lifetime.
 Because of this, the number of STCs created is influenced by the geographical location of the asset.

-Up until 2017, each installed system could create certificates equivalent to 15 years of expected generation from the system for small generating units and equivalent to 10 years for a renewable water heater.
-From 2017, the number of STCs generated per unit is one year less than the previous years, with the intention being that the scheme tapers off in a gradual linear manner.
+Up until the end of 2016, each installed system could create certificates equivalent to 15 years of expected generation from the system for small generating units and equivalent to 10 years for a renewable water heater.
+From 2017, the number of STCs per unit is calculated over a deeming period one year less than the previous year, with the intention being that the number of STCs created per eligible installation reduces to 2030.

-The purpose of this report is to provide forecasts of the number of STCs that will be generated in the calendar years 2022 to 2025, inclusive.
-This will assist entities that are liable to surrender certificates to anticipate the extent of their upcoming liability.
+The purpose of this report is to provide forecasts of the number of STCs that will be generated in the calendar years 2023 to 2028, inclusive.
 In developing this report, Jacobs has executed following tasks:

-- Modelled expected small-scale technology installations (≤100 kW) and provided updated SRES forecasts for 2022-2025, inclusive, comprising projections of the number of STCs and installed solar PV capacity for 2022 and the three compliance years of 2023 to 2025. - Identified key factors affecting the type, number, and size of small-scale system installations and the trends in STC creation for various categories of systems, including residential and commercial uptake across Australian states and territories. - Reviewed and updated previously developed models and methodologies to improve the accuracy of projections.
+- Modelled expected small-scale technology installations (≤100 kW) and provided updated SRES forecasts for 2023-2028. - Identified key factors affecting the type, number, and size of small-scale system installations and the trends in STC creation for various categories of systems, including residential and commercial uptake across Australian states and territories. - Reviewed and updated previously developed models and methodologies to improve the accuracy of projections.
 Jacobs has identified and analysed changes to circumstances and trend breaks, and/or including alternative estimators.
-In addition, Jacobs has introduced a new modelling approach founded on agent-based modelling, designed to better capture the impact of structural changes in the STC market.
+An in-house approach founded on agent-based modelling is utilised in this study, designed to better capture the impact of structural changes in the STC market.

-To assist the forecasting, historical data on the number of STCs created and registered from April 2001 to October 2022, including the type and location of units installed, were supplied by the CER.
-All analysis and forecasts in this study are based on STCs created in the month of installation (including an estimate of additional STCs for that month to be created over the next 12 months), and STCs are only considered if they have passed validation.
+All analysis and forecasts in this study are based on STCs created in the month of installation, including an estimate of additional STCs for that month to be created over the next 12 months.
 This report commences in Section 2 with an analysis of trends in the uptake of small-scale systems, followed in Section 3 by a description of current government incentives and solar PV policies.
 Section 4 describes the method of forecasting STCs, and the assumptions used are described in Section 5.
 Section 6 presents the results.